Tuition Changes for Academic Year 2015-2016

-Effective Fall 2014, Loyola’s trustees have approved graduate tuition for the Graduate School in the amount of $965.00 per credit hour.
+Effective Fall 2015, Loyola’s trustees have approved graduate tuition for the Graduate School in the amount of $1003.00 per credit hour.
 Student activity fees for graduate and professional students will increase, based on the number of hours for which a student registers.
-For details about tuition and other costs for the 2014-2015 academic year, please visit the Office of the bursar website: LUC.edu/bursar.
+For details about tuition and other costs for the 2015-2016 academic year, please visit the Office of the Bursar website: LUC.edu/bursar.

 These increases are due to continued enhancement and expansion of our academic program offerings, the need to remain competitive with faculty and staff salaries, and increasing maintenance costs for our expanding facilities.
 We strive to keep increases to a minimum while fulfilling our responsibilities to renew and expand the university, and to provide you with the exceptional education you expect—and deserve—for your investment in Loyola University Chicago.
 You should know that our Board of Trustees carefully scrutinizes our financial resources and future needs to be sure that our tuition increases are necessary and prudent.